xapple/crest4/docs/installing_tips.md

     $ brew install python@3.9

 Finally, if you are using an old version of Linux that doesn't have a very recent python, you can install your own version of python in your home directory without administrator privileges.

 To do this there are two possible roads.
 Go with `conda` or go with `pyenv`

 ## Installing python with `conda`

-To install miniconda by following these instructions:
+To install miniconda, follow these instructions:

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html